‘American Horror Story’ Season 7 Cast Update: Sarah Paulson Knows New Storyline

 Earlier in January, during the TCA winter press tour, Murphy told Entertainment Weekly (EW) that there were three people, other than him, who knew the plot of American Horror Story Season 7, and one of them is Sarah Paulson.

 Sarah Paulson, who has starred in all the six seasons of American Horror Story, has now confirmed that.
-In an interview with 9 News, the 42-year-old actress joked that she had got a Batphone to talk with Ryan Murphy about the secret American Horror Story Season 7 plot.
+In an interview with 9 News, the 42-year-old actress joked that she has got a Batphone to talk with Ryan Murphy about the secret American Horror Story Season 7 plot.

-Ocean 8 actress, however, refused to betray AHS creator and spill any spoilers.
-She said that she had kept her job because she could keep a secret.
+The Ocean 8 actress, however, refused to betray the AHS creator and spill any spoilers.
+She said that she has kept her job because she could keep a secret.

 Meanwhile, speaking of whether they would keep the theme for American Horror Story Season 7 a secret like last year, Murphy told EW that they were not sure about that.

-In the crossover season, the characters from AHS Season 1 would be thrust into the world that emerged at the end of AHS Season 3-Coven, Murphy said.
+In the crossover season, the characters from AHS Season 1 would be thrust into the world that emerged at the end of AHS Season 3: Coven, Murphy said.
 He almost confirmed that Sarah Paulson would be a key part of such a crossover season as well, probably playing 18 characters.

 It’s a character from season 1 that will be thrust into the world that you are left with at the end of Coven, which is sort of like the male/female/witch academy.
 And then all of those characters will intertwine, which is confusing because some of them are from seasons 1 and 3.
 Like, Sarah Paulson will probably be playing 18 characters.

 Sarah Paulson has yet to begin filming for American Horror Story Season 7.
 She, however, is returning to television in March.
-Ryan Murphy-created Feud, which premieres on March 5 on FX, will see her reuniting with her former-AHS co-star Jessica Lange.
+Ryan Murphy-created Feud, which premieres on March 5 on FX, will see her reuniting with her former AHS co-star Jessica Lange.
 Sarah Paulson is playing actress Geraldine Page in the new eight-episode anthology series that is subtitled Bette and Joan.

 The actress recently won the Outstanding Female Actor in a Television Movie or Limited Series award for The People v.
 O.J.
 Simpson: American Crime Story at the annual Screen Actors Guild Awards 2017.